varjakw/Python-RSA/index.md

 ![image](https://user-images.githubusercontent.com/78870995/151672651-33579def-5cf9-4ff3-a579-2afcdcb0b71e.png)
 and that even when knowing ``e``, ``n`` or ``m``, its extremely difficult to find ``d``.

-The public key can be known by everypne and is used for encrypting the messages.
+The public key can be known by everyone and is used for encrypting the messages.
 The intention is that text enciphered with the public key can only be reasonably decrypted by using the private key.

 The public key is represented by integers ``n`` and ``e``; and the private key by ``d`` (``n`` is also used during decryption). ``m`` represents the prepared message.